 The School of Medicine provides a full-time IACUC Coordinator and support staff to handle the day to day affairs of the Committee.

 Since membership on the Committee is on a voluntary, part-time basis, Case Western Reserve University has a full-time IACUC staff to handle the day to day affairs of the Committee.
 The staff receives, reviews, and distributes all submissions to the IACUC, such as animal protocols, annual reviews, protocol amendments, and facility access requests.
-See contact us for information.
+See the Contact Us page for information.